Leucosyrinx amycus

 Leucosyrinx amycus is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The length of the shell attains 52 mm, its diameter 20 mm.

 (Original description) The white shell has an ashy brown periostracum and six or more whorls, the apex eroded.
 The suture is slightly appressed, especially on the spire.
 The anal fasciole is wide and deep, somewhat in front of the suture and extending to a moderate peripheral carina.
 Behind the carina, the shell is feebly, and in front of it strongly spirally grooved with wider flat interspaces.
 The aperture is simple.
 The outer lip is thin and produced.
 The inner lip is erased and white.
-The columella is gyrate but not pervious.
+The columella is gyrate and impervious.
 The siphonal canal is distinct and slightly recurved.

 Distribution

-This marine species occurs in Monterey Bay, California, USA at a depth between 1454 m and 1593 m.
+This marine species occurs in Monterey Bay, California, United States at a depth between 1454 m and 1593 m.